What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 So the musician would be owed £15,000 in artist royalties for the usage of their music.

 Note: The specific terms of the contractual agreement between the musician and their rights holder can have a significant impact on the calculation of artist royalties.
 For example, some agreements may include “advance payments” (very common with major record label deals) that are deducted from future royalties.
-Others may have different royalty rates for different types of ‘exploitation’, such as physical sales, digital downloads, or streaming.
+Others may have different royalty rates for different types of ‘exploitation’, such as physical sales, digital downloads, or streaming and this will directly affect music royalty distribution rates.

 The dealer price is defined as the price at which the record company sells the physical product to retailers, less any trade discounts.
-For digital downloads and streams, the royalty rate is based on the published retail price of the recording, less any taxes, transaction fees, or other deductions.
+For digital downloads and streams, the royalty rate is based on the published retail price of the recording, less any taxes, transaction fees, or other deductions related to music copyright.

 Note: There are different mechanical royalty rates for different types of uses, such as commercial releases, compilations, and ringtones.